Emmanuel-Desouza/Project-2/Project-2.md

 # PHP environment is ready to connect and interact with MySQL server.

-# We have built a flexible foundation for serving PHP websites and applications to your visitors, using Nginx as web server and MySQL as database management system.
+# We have built a flexible foundation for serving PHP websites and applications to visitors, using Nginx as web server and MySQL as database management system.